Check back here regularly to find out what's going on in Real Estate.

 Allegheny County property owners are getting the opportunity to slash their real estate taxes.
 The open questions: By how much?
 And when?

-lawsuit pitting property owners against the county and school districts appears to be winding down, bringing a change in how taxes are calculated after assessment appeals.
+A lawsuit pitting property owners against the county and school districts appears to be winding down, bringing a change in how taxes are calculated after assessment appeals.

 For commercial taxpayers who appeal their assessments, the lawsuit is likely to result in tax bills roughly 20% lower.
 For homeowners who appeal, potential reductions could be even steeper because they can also tap the homestead tax exemption.
 That prospect could bring a flood of property tax appeals.